 So sometimes you never know what you will find, it might be that piece of clothing you were pining for for months.

-Because the thrift stores are full of pieces donated by all kinds of people, you can often find a lot of items of clothing that you probably wouldn’t find anywhere else.
+Because the thrift stores are full of pieces all kinds of people donate, you can often find a lot of items of clothing that you probably wouldn’t find anywhere else.

 When I go thrift shopping, I usually like to look at the tags of items.
-Sometimes when looking at these pieces, you’ll see that the label has writing in a completely different language, or that it says it was handmade in a different country.
-Now not all handmade pieces are guaranteed to be unique, but you can be sure that if this was the case that there can’t be that many copies of that piece of clothing.
+Sometimes when looking at these pieces, you’ll see that the label has writing in a completely different language, or that it’s handmade in a different country.
+Now not all handmade pieces are guaranteed to be unique, but you can be sure that if it’s the case that there aren’t copies of that clothing piece.

-It’s also very fascinating to see the kinds of prints, cuts and designs that may date back from different generations and eras.
-I know that very recently, we’ve had a bit of a 90’s revival in fashion, from having items of clothing that have big brand names like Adidas, Levis, Tommy Hilfiger etc. to the denim jackets and the athleisure wear look and so on.
-And so many of these kinds of things can be found more easily in charity shops, because chances are that whoever owned these pieces may have potentially grown out of the style and not worn them in ages, and have therefore decided to donate them.
+It fascinates me to see prints, cuts and designs that may date back from different generations and eras.
+I know that very recently, we’ve had a bit of a 90’s revival in fashion, from big brand clothing names like Adidas, Levis, Tommy Hilfiger etc. to the denim jackets and the athleisure wear look and so on.
+And so many of these kinds of things can be found more easily in charity shops, because chances are that whoever owned these pieces may have potentially grown out of the style and not worn them in ages, and therefore decided to donate them.
 But this is always brilliant news for those of us looking for these well-kept pieces.

 It won’t break the bank.. mostly

-If like me you’re not always fussed about finding those bigger brand labels, you can get quite a good amount of stuff for the same price or cheaper than you would in a basic fast-fashion store.
+If like me you’re not always fussed about finding those bigger brand labels, you can get more cheaper stuff than you would in a basic fast-fashion store.

-At the moment, I’ve found that tee shirts are on average about £2 -£5, and I’ve found great quality basics for that amount.
+At the moment, I find that tee shirts are on average about £2 -£5, and I find great quality basics for that amount.
 I recently bought a really good quality basic blush pink tee shirt from a British brand called Hobbs.
 Their basic tees range from around £25 to £30.
 And this one which I found, in good shape and barely worn, was £2.99!